Gospel Outreach (Humboldt)

 Gospel Outreach was a Christian Church which emerged in Northern California in 1970 as part of the Jesus movement.
-Originally located at Table Bluff, in Humboldt County, California, 4.5 mi south of Fields Landing, at an elevation of 318 ft on a bluff adjacent to the Pacific Ocean, the local movement still exists with a school and Church in Eureka, California which was completed in 2009.
+Originally located at Table Bluff, in Humboldt County, California, 4.5 mi south of Fields Landing, at an elevation of 318 ft on a bluff adjacent to the Pacific Ocean, the local movement still exists with a school and Church in Eureka, California which was completed in 2009, as well as three churches located in Portland, Oregon, Olympia, Washington, and Tacoma, Washington.

 Lighthouse Ranch

 During the 1960s, members of the hippie counterculture sought a simple life; many were drawn to areas away from large cities and getting back to the land.
 The Lighthouse Ranch was an abandoned Coast Guard station occupying 8 acres (32,000 m2) of coastal land 11 miles south of Eureka, California.
 It was situated on the hippie trail that then extended along the west coast of California.
 The ranch was purchased by Norman Kenneth Smith, an evangelical minister, who converted it to a Christian commune.
 In 1971, Jim Durkin, a local pastor and real estate agent, formed Gospel Outreach to purchase the ranch from Ken Smith.
 It became a stopover for young adults seeking spiritual direction.
 Young travelers visited and many stayed, immersing themselves in Bible study, prayer and worship.
 They also attended services at Deliverance Temple, the church that Jim Durkin pastored in Eureka.
 They worked in the vegetable garden on the land, and at various other enterprises.
 In addition to the existing Coast Guard buildings, they built at least one alternative dwelling on the cliffside overlooking the ocean.
 Building plans were published in the Whole Earth Catalog as part of the Back-to-the-land movement.